If you're a serious home chef, you need to have the proper tools.

 If you want to learn more about thermal conductivity and heat capacity and how these relate to cookware, you can do so here.
 However, unless you're an engineer or scientist, the ratings won't really tell you all that much.

 Of the two ratings, thermal conductivity is the more important one.
 Heat capacity is less important because most modern cookware is going to provide decent heat capacity for general purpose cooking.
 That is, unless you're looking for something with specific properties for a specific purpose--a thin copper pan for super-fast responsiveness, or a super heavy pan for searing steaks, for example--thermal conductivity is what you're paying for in good quality cookware.

 Summary: The Best Metals for Cookware, Rated

 When you pay top dollar for cookware, you're generally paying for even, consistent heat distribution.
 The best metals used in cookware, in order from best to worst, are: 1) copper, 2) aluminum, 3) cast iron/carbon steel, and 4) stainless steel.

 Silver is also seen in some cookware (rumor has it that the Saudi royal family uses only silver cookware), and it has the best thermal conductivity known to exist.
 But because it's so expensive, it's not commonly used.
 The Demeyere Atlantis and John Pawson bottom-clad pieces (those with straight walls, as explained in the Demeyere section below) has 2 thin layers of silver along with a copper layer (yes: you should be impressed by that!).

-Tin is also used, usually as the traditional surface in copper cookware, but it's got a number of drawbacks (it's soft, wears down easily, and has a melting point of 449.5F).
+Tin is also used, usually as the traditional surface in copper cookware, but it's got a number of drawbacks: it wears easily and has a low melting point (449.5F).
 It is not used in any of the All-Clad or Demeyere lines that we know of, but you can still find it on the cooking surface of copper cookware.